 Fueled by recent government initiatives and local environmental NGOs and brands, the sustainability movement has influenced Malaysians’ way of life and how businesses operate.
 Malaysians are increasingly looking for brands that take the lead on promoting products and services with low environmental impact, such as biodegradable plastic (+95%), secondhand furniture (+70%), and used cars (+25%).

-Malaysians are also educating themselves on their impact on the environment, from limiting waste or water usage in their everyday lives (+75% in searches for “zero waste” and +34% in searches for “carbon footprint”) to purchasing products that have a sustainable and ethical supply/production chain (+110% growth in searches for “sustainable fashion”).
+Google Trends for Malaysia 2020 also shows Malaysians are educating themselves on their impact on the environment, from limiting waste or water usage in their everyday lives (+75% in searches for “zero waste” and +34% in searches for “carbon footprint”) to purchasing products that have a sustainable and ethical supply/production chain (+110% growth in searches for “sustainable fashion”).